DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 ### VC in Canada 2016

-Total VC deals up to 266, from 246 the year before.
-Total investment of $2.2 billion ($1.7 billion USD) was flat year-over-year (in US, deals and dollars dropped 16% and 20%, respectively via [betakit](betakit.com/pwc-moneytree-report-canada-held-firm-in-2016-amidst-down-vc-activity-around-the-globe/)).
-Total of $77 billion ($58.6 billion USD) was invested across 4,520 VC deals in US-based companies.
+Some different numbers out there based on source.
+[PWC][PWC]reports total VC deals up to 266, from 246 the year before.
+Total investment of $2.2 billion ($1.7 billion USD) was flat year-over-year.
+By contrast, US VC deals and dollars dropped 16% and 20%, respectively.

-OMERS Ventures estimates that total venture capital (VC) invested into Canadian startups increased 15% year-over-year in 2016.
+OMERS Ventures estimates that total VC invested into Canadian startups increased 15% year-over-year in 2016.
 Early-stage startups received most of that increase, while investment in late-stage companies contracted.
 Other data from [Thompson Reuters][TR], suggest:

 > 459 Canadian companies closed 571 rounds of financing totalling $3.7 billion.

 Methodology differences likely account for the contrasting figures, as TR includes "Investment by Canadian funds in non-Canadian companies" ($680 million, 92 deals), which (it appears) @OMERSVentures omits.

+## Charts

 ### Total Dollars Up
 <img src="2002-2016-VC-in-Canada-Values.png">